You can breathe easier with us : Aspira

 - Patients with asthma should not take part in physical exercise: Exercise is good for asthma patients just as well as those without it.
 Proper medical advice is essential before undertaking such activities.

-- Asthma cure can be achieved with transfer of residence to a “better” climate: Proer use of medication and usual precautions at home and workplace is most important for achieving asthma control.
+- Asthma cure can be achieved with transfer of residence to a “better” climate: Proper use of medication and usual precautions at home and workplace is most important for achieving control.

-- “Inhalers” are the last resort for control of asthma: Asthma medication is ideally administered by the inhaled route so as to ensure prompt and targeted drug delivery with least side effects.
+- “Inhalers” are the last resort for control: Asthma medication is ideally administered by the inhaled route so as to ensure prompt and targeted drug delivery with least side effects.
 It is true for even the mildest form of the disease.

 - Asthma is contagious disease: This is not true.

 - Asthma patients should avoid “cold” food like milk, curd etc.: There are no food restrictions in asthma.
 However in case there is an identifiable food item that has been known to trigger an attack in a particular patient, this item must be avoided.

 - Regular use of asthma medicines make them ineffective: This is incorrect.
 Some medicines are effective only if used regularly.
 Use of any medication should be under medical guidance.

 - In children, nebulizers are the ideal method of administering asthma medication: Metered dose inhaler with spacer and mask device are equally effective in drug delivery in small children.